Saturday, May 16, 2015

 The artist uses his white to create a delightful and hilarious image of Puss's paradise.

-Why I like this piece of art is the uses of warm colors (red, orange) to make Ethel, the cat appears to expand and advance.
+What I like about this piece of art is the use of warm colors (red, orange) to make Ethel, the cat, appear to expand and advance.

 The overlapping is used to emphasize the cunning cat, Ethel.

-There are geometric shapes throughout the picture, squares, rectangles, circles, and other shapes.
+There are geometric shapes throughout the picture: squares, rectangles, circles, and others.

-The middle shelve is the center balance and using the primary color yellow and the geometric shapes on the shelves as dividers give asymmetrical balance.
+The middle shelf is the center of balance, and using the primary color yellow and the geometric shapes on the shelves as dividers gives asymmetrical balance.

-This modern piece of art is a priceless piece of art, especially for cat lovers.
+This modern piece of art is priceless, especially for cat lovers.

 Cat Books: